meta-x/enforcer/README.md

 # enforcer

-A library for coercion (or more correctly, type-casting) and validation of functions and their arguments.
+A library for coercion and validation of functions and their arguments.
 Designed use case is for Ring apps with the [`paths`](https://github.com/meta-x/paths) routing library.

-ATTN: under development!

 Please give feedback/suggestions/etc through github issues.

-## Examples

-The folder `examples/enforcer_paths` has an example of `enforcer` as a middleware.
-Running `lein ring server` will launch a web server and open your browser at [http://localhost:3000](http://localhost:3000), showing you a series of links that should be self-explanatory.